 Seeing the sad life of Vasudev-Devaki, he devised a solution to protect the eighth child.
 At the time when a son was born to Vasudev-Devaki, coincidentally a girl was born from Yashoda’s womb, which was nothing but ‘Maya’.

-At the same time, Vasudev, leaving the newborn baby-form Shri Krishna in the soup, left the prison and crossed the unfathomable Yamuna and reached Nandaji’s house.
+At the same time, Vasudev, leaving the newborn baby-form Shri Krishna in the soup, left the prison and crossed the unfathomable Yamuna, and reached Nandaji’s house.
 There he put the newborn to sleep with Yashoda and came to Mathura with the girl.
-The prison gates undone.
 Now Kansa gets information that Vasudev-Devaki has been born a child.